 The main objective of the Memorandum is to provide a detailed explanation of how information was considered, and how conclusions were drawn for specific Annual Statement items required to be addressed by the Actuarial Opinion.
 The actuary might simply list and explain the analysis done to draw the conclusions required by the standard Opinion language related to each of the specific items covered within the scope of the Opinion, and, if applicable, the process by which the actuary decided to include any additional or revised wording, or issue a Qualified, Adverse, or Inconclusive Opinion.
 While this approach might be stylistically unappealing, the Memorandum is not a creative writing exercise, but a document where completeness and clarity are the primary considerations.
-It is generally regarded a good idea for the Memorandum give more information (not less information) than the Opinion, particularly in the event that the Opinion is adverse, qualified, or inconclusive.
-In the event that the Opinion is adverse, qualified, or inconclusive, it is important to note that the NAIC Health Annual Statement Instructions require the appointed actuary to explicitly state the reason(s) for such opinion in the Opinion itself.
+It is generally regarded as a good idea for the Memorandum to give more information (not less information) than the Opinion, particularly in the event that the Opinion is Adverse, Qualified, or Inconclusive, it is important to note that the NAIC Health Annual Statement Instructions require the appointed actuary to explicitly state the reason(s) for such in the Opinion itself.